Urocystis agropyri: Disease cycle

-U. agropyri produces teliospores, which may be wind dispersed or distributed through soils via machinery or animals.
+Urocystis agropyri produces teliospores, which may be wind dispersed or distributed through soils via machinery or animals.
 In soil, a dikaryotic teliospore germinates, meiosis occurs, then mitosis, and this gives rise to up to four basidiospores, each containing a single nucleus.
 Basidiospores germinate on seedlings, and each hypha undergoes plasmogamy with a compatible hypha.
 In this, one nucleus transfers to the other hypha, reestablishing the dikaryotic state of the fungus.
 The hyphae form appressoria which penetrate the coleoptile of an emerging seeds' shoot through the epidermal tissue, then hyphae grow between vascular bundles of the leaves.
 Some hyphal cells give rise to smut sori, bearing teliospores, which emerge through the leaf tissue for wind dispersal.
 Teliospores come to rest in soils, and when conditions are right, they give rise to more basidiospores, further spreading the infection.
 Alternatively, teliospores can form in seeds when the mycelia grows throughout the plant, in which case they germinate within the seed to give rise to new infection, again via basidiospore production.
 Teliospores overwinter in the soil, senescent plant tissues, and in seeds.
 These spores maintain germination viability for 3–7 years.